RavinduThaveesha/wrap-words/README.md

 ```

 #### How to Run Test
-- Add your test case into test.php
+- Add your test case on `test.php`
 - Open your terminal and `cd` to the project folder
 - Run `php ./test.php`